poonam-biradar14/Bidding_Site_2024/README.md

 ### 3. Bidding Functionality
 - **Place Bid**: As a user, I want to place bids on auction items so that I can participate in auctions.
 - **View Current Highest Bid**: As a user, I want to view the current highest bid and bid history for an auction item so that I can make informed bidding decisions.
-- **Receive Notifications for Outbid**: As a user, I want to receive notifications when I am outbid so that I can decide if I want to place a higher bid.

 ## Tech Stack Used